 Chemistry 4.
 General descriptive chemistry, chiefly inorganic.
 Systematic study of the elements and their principal compounds, and the fundamental laws and theories of Chemistry.
 Laboratory work, demonstrations, and recitations.
-Text: McPherson and Henderson's Elements of Chemistry.
+Text: Remsen's Introduction to the Study of Chemistry.
 Five times a week.
 Prof. J. Broene.